CoderGeoff/DependencyInversionJava/README.md

 }
 ```

 This is not straightforward task, but it is possible!
-You will have to change the Snakes And Ladders code to achieve it.
-If you want, you can  run the game to see whether it's still working; just run siemens.plm.dependencyinversion.snakesandladders.consolebasedgame.ConsoleBasedGame.java.
+You will have to change SnakesAndLadders to achieve it.
+If you want, you can  run the game to see whether
+it's still working; just run `siemens.plm.dependencyinversion.snakesandladders.consolebasedgame.ConsoleBasedGame.java`.

 You have 15 minutes.